Major & career exploration

 Step 1: Self Assessment

-The first step in choosing a major is typically having an awareness of "who you are".
-Consider taking assessments that help you to understand your personality, interests, skills, and values.
+The initial step in choosing a major typically begins by having an awareness of "who you are".
+Are you able to answer the following questions: What do I like (interests)?; What I am good at (skills/abilities); What is important to me (values)?
+Assessments & self reflection can help you to understand your personality, interests, skills, and values.

 Step 2: Explore

 After learning about yourself, you should now be able to move forward to research majors and see which UWL majors may fit you the best.
 The more information that you are able to gather about majors, the more likely you will be able to make an informed decision that you are comfortable with.

 Exploring Careers: Make the connection between majors to careers

 While it is true that certain majors will prepare you for a specific occupation, it is also true that many occupations have employees that come from a variety of academic backgrounds.
 This is because some employers place a value on specific skills rather than a specific degree.
 So it is relevant to ask yourself, "Are the careers that I'm interested in require a specific major or do I have the flexibility to choose a major that best fits my academic interest?"

 After gathering information about yourself, majors, and careers, you are hopefully now in a position to narrow down your major choice to two or three options.
 Create a pros and cons list for each remaining major to reduce your list further.
 Ask your some of the following questions:

 - Does the course work in the major match my interests?

 - Do I enjoy the skills that the major will require?